Overview

 Required Parameters:

---keypair-path: Path to your node authority keypair--callback-keypair-path: Path to your callback authority keypair--peer-keypair-path: Path to your identity keypair (PEM format)--node-offset: Think of this as your node’s unique ID number on the network.
-Choose a large random number (like 8-10 digits) to make sure it doesn’t conflict with other nodes.
+--keypair-path: Path to your node authority keypair--callback-keypair-path: Path to your callback authority keypair--peer-keypair-path: Path to your identity keypair (PEM format)--bls-keypair-path: Path to your BLS keypair (JSON array format)--node-offset: Your node’s unique ID number on the network.
+Choose any unique number.
 If you get an error during setup saying your number is already taken, just pick a different one and try again.--ip-address: Your node’s public IP address--rpc-url: Solana Devnet RPC endpoint

 Step 6: Configure Your Node

-Time to tell your node how to behave!
-The configuration file is like your node’s instruction manual - it specifies which network to connect to, how to communicate with other nodes, and various operational settings.
+The configuration file specifies which network to connect to, how to communicate with other nodes, and various operational settings.
 Create anode-config.toml file in your arcium-node-setup directory:

-Note: If your node is behind NAT or a cloud firewall, ensure port 8080 is forwarded and allowed inbound on your public IP.
-Use your public IP for--ip-addressduring initialization;network.addresscontrols the local bind address.
-Using"0.0.0.0"ensures the process binds to all local interfaces while peers connect to the public IP you registered duringinit-arx-accs.
+If your node is behind NAT or a cloud firewall, ensure ports 8001 and 8002 are forwarded and allowed inbound on your public IP.
+Use your public IP for

 Step 8: Deploy Your Node